 Data loss is one of the bugs that cloud backup services are still trying to solve.
 This can happen due to several reasons, from a trivial mishandling to natural disasters and access loss.
 Whereas, most data misconfigurations take place because of the settings used for cloud servers.

 Your confidential data may be left in the open and can be accessed by anyone without authorization because of misconfiguration.
 This is no doubt a severe threat that the companies are yet to tackle.

 Although with updated services in 2020, the companies can serve us better.
 You can always use specialized tools for the configuration and double-check.
 Instead, you can also avail of some of the third-party services like the Dome9 or Cloudsploit.
 These third-party services allow you to take a step back and manage the state of your data’s safety and state.

-These are the three things you need to keep in mind while availing of the cloud backup services.
+These are the five things you need to keep in mind while availing of the cloud backup services.
 With these in mind, you can be a pro when it comes to data backup with cloud backups.Follow Us On: